Cryhelyxx/python-spider/README.md

 python-spider
 =============

-These are written in python web crawler file
+This is some of the web crawler written in Python.